Saudi Arabia Unveiled

 Closed for decades, this ancient kingdom has finally opened its doors to tourism.
 In a remarkable development, the government, looking to develop alternative income to oil, announced that it would grant tourist visas and lift the restriction on female visitors having to wear the abaya.
 The pronouncement has finally opened the door to one of the last unexplored region of the world!

 Our tour begins in Bahrain, the so called ‘pearl of the Persian Gulf’ and home to the Dilmun civilization.
 This island, slightly bigger than Singapore, is connected by an imposing 25 kilometre causeway, to the vast kingdom of Saudi Arabia.
-An artificial island in the middle of the bridge serves as the entry in Saudi Arabia and the city of Dammam.
+An artificial island in the middle of the bridge serves as the entry in Saudi Arabia and the city of Al Khobar.
 From here a curtain of antiquities opens, unveiling a modernity cast by an age-old civilization.
-Leaving Damman and Riyadh, the tour moves to the north of the country and the Oasis town of Al Jawf.
+From Al Hofuf and Riyadh, the tour moves to the north of the country and the Oasis town of Al Jawf.
 From this historical trade route we discover the Stonehenge of Arabia, the Sawan Pillars and the great archaeological citadel of Marid Castle.
 We then cross into the territory of the Nabateans and the stunning town of Al Ula.
 Here we see the amazing ancient mud village — parts of which are more than 2,000 years old.
 From here the tour heads to the town of Tabuk, close to the Jordanian border and the Gulf of Aqaba.
 Scholars believe that close to this town is the true site of Mount Sinai!
-The sheer size of the country requires the tour to take a flight to the southern alps of Saudi Arabia and the Asir National Park, where huge juniper forests and lush vegetation cradle jaw-dropping cliff hanging villages.
-Finally we head to the Red Sea and the city of Jeddah.
+We then take a flight the Red Sea and the city of Jeddah.
 Founded 2,500 years ago, this great metropolis is home to beautiful coral architecture, bustling souks and alluring merchant houses.
+Finally we drive to the southern alps of Saudi Arabia and the Asir National Park, where huge juniper forests and lush vegetation cradle jaw-dropping cliff hanging villages.
 A tour that was almost unthinkable a year ago, Saudi Arabia Unveiled is an astounding traverse of a timeless kingdom!

 Tour Fitness Level: Moderate